dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 1. Navigate to the **Diagnose and solve problems** blade in the Azure portal.
 1. Select **Failed Request Tracing Logs** from the **SUPPORT TOOLS** area of the sidebar.

-For more information on failed request tracing, see the [Failed request traces section of the Enable diagnostics logging for web apps in Azure App Service topic](/azure/app-service/web-sites-enable-diagnostic-log#failed-request-traces) and the [Application performance FAQs for Web Apps in Azure](/azure/app-service/app-service-web-availability-performance-application-issues-faq#how-do-i-turned-on-failed-request-tracing) in the Azure documentation.
+For more information on failed request tracing, see the [Failed request traces section of the Enable diagnostics logging for web apps in Azure App Service topic](/azure/app-service/web-sites-enable-diagnostic-log#failed-request-traces) and the [Application performance FAQs for Web Apps in Azure: How do I turn on failed request tracing?](/azure/app-service/app-service-web-availability-performance-application-issues-faq#how-do-i-turn-on-failed-request-tracing) in the Azure documentation.

 > [!WARNING]
 > Failure to disable the stdout log can lead to app failure.
 The log files have no limit on size.
 The number of log files created is unlimited.
 If stdout logging remains enabled, the disk storage space dedicated to the app might become exhausted causing the app instance to fail.